EthanJustice/moulin/README.md

 + The `data-toc` attribute is not checked for its order; that is, if the listed number is smaller than the previous or larger than the next, Moulin will not throw any errors.
 This makes it possible to have a malformed index.

++ `toc` is a reserved keyword for hashes

++ When adding themes it's important to note that `.dark` and `.light` are special classes, as they will be automatically added depending on if `(prefers-color-scheme:dark)` is `true` or `false`.
+If you don't add a media query in CSS that's immediately loaded, this may cause a flash of default colours.

 ### Setup

 For now, the easiest way to use Moulin is to clone the repo (`git clone https://github.com/EthanJustice/moulin.git`) and then proceed from there.